vuestorefront/storefront-ui/packages/sfui/frameworks/nuxt/README.md

 ### Install all dependencies

-With Nuxt 3, the fastest way to get started is to use the `@storefront-ui/nuxt` module.
+With Nuxt 3 or Nuxt 4, the fastest way to get started is to use the `@storefront-ui/nuxt` module.
 The [Storefront-io Nuxt module](https://www.npmjs.com/package/@storefront-ui/nuxt) will automatically install `@nuxtjs/tailwindcss` inside `nuxt` and storefront-ui tailwindcss presets.

 ```bash
 # npm